-There are several ways how to stop ribbon from fraying as you cut it to the special length you want.
-There is nothing worse than ribbons with frayed ends and if you keep cutting the ends of the ribbon you will shorten its life considerably.
+Learn how to stop ribbon from fraying as you cut it to the length you want.
+There is nothing worse than ribbons with frayed ends, and if you keep cutting the ends of the ribbon, you will shorten its life considerably.
 This tutorial will show you how to stop fraying ribbons in 5 different ways.

-Cut the ribbon at a diagonal slant – This is easy to do with nice sharp scissors – one snip at an angle and the ribbon end is neat and trim.
-This method is great for when you are in a hurry and the ribbon is thicker and does not fray too much.
+To stop ribbon fraying, cut the ribbon at a diagonal slant.
+This is easy to do with nice sharp scissors.
+One snip at an angle and the ribbon end is neat and trim.
+This method is great for when you are in a hurry, and the ribbon is thicker and does not fray too much.
 It works great on the grosgrain ribbon.

-Cutting a wedge is a variation of the diagonal method above.
+Cutting a wedge or v-shape is a variation of the diagonal method above.
 It is best on wider ribbons rather than narrow ribbons.

 Just a little wave of the ribbon under the flame should do the trick.

-Dab the ends with clear nail polish – this is a quick and easy way to seal the ends and can be used in conjunction with the wedge or diagonal method.
+Dab the ends pf the ribbon with clear nail polish.
+This is a quick and easy way to seal the ends and can be used in conjunction with the wedge or diagonal method.

 How to Stop Ribbons from Fraying - In Conclusion